Exam preparation resources at the D’Angelo Law Library

 Study Rooms: If you want to meet with a study group, the D’Angelo Law Library has seven study rooms that can be reserved online: two study rooms on each of the 4th, 5th and 6th floors, and one study room on the second floor.
 Law students may reserve use of a study room using the Law School’s room reservation system.
 For further assistance, see How to Reserve a Law Library Study Room.

 Quiet Study Space: Quieter study spaces are available on the upper floors of the Law Library.
 Law School students are also able to study in any of the other libraries on campus.
 Crerar, Mansueto, and Regenstein will extend weekend building hours during reading period and finals week.
-For a full list of library hours, see https://www.lib.uchicago.edu/using/libraries-hours/.
+Mansueto will be open Friday, December 4 and Saturday, December 5 until 12:45 a.m.
+Crerar and Regenstein will be open these days until 1 a.m.
+The Regenstein 1st floor all-night study space will be open 24 hours from Monday, November 30 until the end of finals on Friday, December 11.
+For a full list of library hours, see http://hours.lib.uchicago.edu.

 Lockers: Please remember to secure your belongings when you take breaks.
 You can check out a locker key from the Circulation Desk.
 Library lockers are located in the northeast corner of the second and third floors.
 Two types of lockers are available: laptop lockers, which are smaller and each equipped with an electrical outlet, and bookbag lockers, which are large enough to accommodate a bookbag and/or coat.

-Study Break: On Saturday, December 10, enjoy free coffee and small snacks near the Reference Desk in the D’Angelo Law Library, from noon until 2:00 p.m., or whenever the coffee runs out.
+Study Breaks: On Saturday, December 12, enjoy free coffee and small snacks near the Reference Desk in the D’Angelo Law Library, from noon until 2:00 p.m., or whenever the coffee runs out.

 Good luck with exams!